 Coverage is available for bariatric procedures listed as medically necessary, when conservative measures have proven ineffective.
 Examples of conservative measures include but aren't limited to covered services under the Non-Surgical Weight Management benefit, diet and exercise programs.

-To qualify for the surgical treatment for morbid obesity benefit, the member must meet the three criteria stated in the Claims Administrator's medical policy on bariatric surgery.
-A summary of these criteria is shown below.
-Please see the Bariatric Surgery medical policy at www.Premera.com.
-Click the link to Medical Policies at the bottom of the landing page.
+To qualify for surgical weight loss treatment, the member must meet the criteria stated in the Claims Administrator's medical policy on bariatric surgery.
+See the Bariatric Surgery medical policy at premera.com.